AntonGomes/site/posts/flask.md

 ---
-title: How To - Backend JSON with Flask
+title: Making a Lightweight Backend JSON with Flask
 description: Need a quick and easy backend server?
 Read on to learn how to read and write a JSON the using Python and the Flask framework.
 date: 27/05/2022
 readTime: 534